mannas006/Grammar-fixer-app/README.md

-Here's a template for a GitHub README file for your Grammar Fixer web app project:

----

 # Grammar Fixer Web App

 This web application allows users to input text and fix grammar using the GPT API.